-VPR includes easy-to-use graphics for visualizing both the targetted FPGA architecture, and the circuit VPR has implementation on the architecture.
+VPR includes easy-to-use graphics for visualizing both the targetted FPGA architecture, and the circuit VPR has implemented on the architecture.

 Compiling with Graphics Support¶